Jan Zaor

-Jan Zaor (Zaur, Zaorowicz) was a Polish baroque architect of Italian background from Kraków who lived in the 17th century and was active from 1638 to 1676.
+Jan Zaor (Zaur, Zaorowicz) was a Polish baroque architect from Kraków who lived in the 17th century and was active from 1638 to 1676.
 He is known for designing St. Peter and St. Paul's Church, Vilnius (1668–1676).

 Works

 He began designing in about 1638, when he worked on The Santa Casa (domek loretański) in Gołąb.
 He also designed and/or supervised the following buildings: